 To be eligible to apply for a public practice certificate you must attend a Public Practice Program Intensive workshop and pass the three hour exam for Practice Management, the distance learning subject of the Public Practice Program.
 You can attend an Intensive workshop in the same semester you are enrolled in the distance learning subject or after completing the exam.

-The Intensive is divided into several topics and interactive sessions, including group exercises.
+The Intensive workshop is divided into several topics and interactive sessions, including group exercises.
 The emphasis is on providing professional services in a practice environment, using technical and communication skills.
 This component is an excellent opportunity to hear from experienced public practitioners and other experts who present the sessions, and allows candidates to build a network of contacts.

-Intensives are conducted across Australia and in New Zealand at various times throughout the year.
+Intensive workshops are conducted across Australia and in New Zealand at various times throughout the year.

-The Public Practice Program consists of the following components:
+The Public Practice Program consists of:

-Distance learning study program
+Distance learning subject

-The Intensive has two main objectives:
+The workshop has two main objectives:

 - to provide a forum at which you can:

 - consider practical issues involved in developing a business plan for a professional practice and conducting the practice and, with guidance from experienced practitioners, develop methods for resolving those issues